 Local authorities may also be asked to take over the maintenance of churchyards which have been closed by Order in Council.
 The provisions relating to this are the subject of guidance within the Registry Guidance note about Churchyards Maintenance Closure and Memorials.

 The Consistory Court deals mainly with the 'Faculty Jurisdiction' relating to consecrated land and buildings within the Diocese of Lichfield - this includes most Church of England churches and churchyards, a number of unconsecrated chapels and the consecrated parts of Local Authority cemeteries.
-The Chancellor of the Diocese of Lichfield is The Honourable Mr. Justice Eyre.
-The Deputy Chancellor is Dr Anthony Verduyn; they sit as the Judges of the Consistory Court.
+The Chancellor of the Diocese of Lichfield is Dr Anthony Verduyn; he sits as the Judge of the Consistory Court.
 The Registry enables the work of both Consistory Court and Registrar.

 The jurisdiction covers the equivalent of listed building consent for the building and a variety of planning related matters.
 Any work to a church has to be authorised either under a Faculty or by a permission through List A or List B. It also operates to ensure that churches and churchyards are managed appropriately in relation to certain secular issues such as wayleaves and rights of way.
 However the range of matters covered is very broad indeed and you will find a guidance note as to some of the more unusual aspects of the Faculty Jurisdiction under the heading of Faculty Jurisdiction.
 In the first instance, guidance should be obtained from the Diocesan Advisory Committee staff, but the Registry is always happy to respond to questions.